-By July 1 of each year, the academic deans or their designees shall consult with the faculty members of their divisions to establish the faculty member's projected workload for the upcoming academic year, including the faculty member's nonteaching semester.
+By August 1 of each year, the academic deans or their designees shall consult with the faculty members of their divisions to establish the faculty member's projected workload and annual service plan for the upcoming academic year, including the faculty member's non-teaching semester.
 Such workload projections shall identify projected contact hours, program chair base units, program chair FTE units, extra preparation units, special project units, and any units assigned for faculty responsibilities in lieu of instruction.